-- Wipe up spills and pick up all objects that should not be on the floor - Keep work areas and storage facilities clean, neat, and orderly - All aisles, stairways, exits and access ways should be kept clear - Do not place supplies, boxes, or other movable containers at a height not visible from the floor - Lay extension cords, phone cords, and cables in such a way as to prevent tripping or obstructions to foot traffic - Sharp or pointed objects should be stored to prevent persons from encountering them - All packing material should be disposed of immediately or stored away properly
+- Wipe up spills and pick up all objects that should not be on the floor! - Keep work areas and storage facilities clean, neat, and orderly! - All aisles, stairways, exits and access ways should be kept clear. - Do not place supplies, boxes, or other movable containers at a height not visible from the floor! - Lay extension cords, phone cords, and cables in a way that will prevent tripping or obstructions to foot traffic. - Sharp or pointed objects should be stored to prevent people from encountering them. - All packing material should be disposed of immediately or stored away properly.